-" Paris, 10th April, 1848."
+"Paris, 10th April, 1848."
+"DUTEIL.

-117. The Prince of Kourakine, Secretary to the Russian Ambassador at Paris, having read the "Secrets," presented himself at my house with the Baron Dupotet, M. Hébert de Garnay, and a fourth person, to ask me for an apparition-sitting.
-I sent Adèle to sleep, and told her to ask for the Princess K-, the sister-inlaw of this gentleman.
-Adèle replied: "I see a tall dark young lady, about 28 years of age (she was 22), with dark hazel eyes, rather small than large, pale complexion, fine forehead, nose rather thick at the top, but pretty well formed, upper lip thick, eye-brows pretty thick and arched; a supine carriage, speech mild, air calm and resigned.
+117. The prince of Kourakine, secretary to the Russian embassador at Paris, having read the "Secrets," presented himself at my house with the baron Dupotet, M. Hébert de Garnay, and a fourth person, to ask me for an apparition-sitting.
+I sent Adèle to sleep, and told her to ask for the princess K-, the sister-in-law of this gentleman.
+Adèle replied: "I see a tall dark young lady, about 28 years of age (she was 22), with dark hazel eyes, rather small than large, pale complexion, fine forehead, nose rather thick at the top, but pretty well formed, upper lip thick, eyebrows pretty thick and arched; a supine carriage, speech mild, air calm and resigned.
 This lady suffered much from the heart and the left side of her bosom.
-I perceive that that side is quite black; she suffered also in the lower part of the body, in the bladder, and very much in the She was not much of a talker.
+I perceive that that side is quite black; she suffered also in the lower part of the body, in the bladder, and very much in the head.
+She was not much of a talker.
 I see beside her a little boy of a fair complexion, about five years of age; she was surely fond of children."

-This gentleman acknowledged the truth of these details, apart the colour of the complexion, which in her latter days was of a violet colour.
+This gentleman acknowledged the truth of these details, apart the color of the complexion, which in her latter days was of a violet color.
 He does not know this child, and prefers addressing metaphysical questions to his sister-in-law, through Adèle, to obtaining any fresh particulars as to her dress.
-She gives him very satisfactory answers, amongst others she tells him that she has already appeared to her sister (the wife of this gentleman) in dreams; this is quite true.
+She gives him very satisfactory answers, among others she tells him that she has already appeared to her sister (the wife of this gentleman) in dreams; that is quite true.
 She speaks with difficulty, with constraint, as she did on earth; this arose from her sickly condition which caused her much suffering.
-I did not get this sitting signed by the Prince as he was to return; but the events that suddenly took place in France, forced his departure; the testimony of the Baron Dupotet and M. Hébert de Garnay would guarantee, if necessary, the truth of the above particulars.
+I did not get this sitting signed by the prince as he was to return; but the events that suddenly took place in France forced his departure; the testimony of the baron Dupotef and M. Hébert de Garnay would guaranty, if necessary, the truth of the above particulars.